There are Bullet Journal page ideas for anything, including helping you build a perfect vision for your future.

 There is, of course, a health-related goal – I want to get in better shape.
 It shouldn’t be that hard since we have a gym membership, but after the crazy holidays, it really takes a while to get back on track with it.

 Finally, there are some business goals hidden there as well, including bags of cash and a bright white office.

-A quote I added from the magazine is there to remind me to be happy and grateful every day, because even on my worst day I still have it pretty good, surrounded by family, great friends, and the most amazing hubby.
+A quote I added from the magazine is there to remind me to be happy and grateful every day because even on my worst day, I still have it pretty good, surrounded by family and great friends.

-Finally, here is me setting up the page and talking you through all the elements, in case you’d prefer to hear and watch it rather than just read.
+Finally, here is me setting up the page and talking you through all the elements, in case you’d prefer to hear and watch it rather than just read it.

 Here is how you can print them to use for your vision board:

 - When printing make sure it is set for “Fit To Page”

 - Print the page on sticker paper or on a usual paper and use adhesive tape to add it to the vision board